smithy-lang/smithy-typescript/.changeset/eleven-poems-bake.md

 ---
-"@smithy/util-waiter": minor
+"@smithy/util-waiter": patch
 ---

-modify the waitUntilObjectExists Validation for minDelay
+this validation is fixed for all waiters